-Not that this is the only time Jesus challenged the scriptures, for he already had criticized the laws of food regulations and of the Sabbath.
-It will horrify some to recognize that Jesus uses the same principle here as there, namely that human context and spiritual values are to be set above specific laws and regulations.
+Note that this is not the only time Jesus challenged a literal interpretation of the scriptures, for he already had criticized the laws of food regulations and of the Sabbath.
+It will horrify some to recognize that Jesus uses the same principle here as in those arguments, namely that human context and spiritual values are to be set above specific scriptural laws and regulations.
+Let me repeat that, because it is vitally important: Jesus uses as an argument the principle that human context and spiritual values are to be set above specific scriptural laws and regulations.
 Jesus saw the cruelty and injustices of the law of divorce in the regulation which the Pharisees quoted from Deuteronomy 24:1-4.
 He saw how that regulation countered God's purpose in a marriage relationship, namely the total one-ness that results from a total commitment in that relationship.
 To Jesus, this permission of Moses, making divorce easy, and resulting in cruel injustice, was a case of man-made tradition contradicting a commandment of God.
 "What (not whom) God has joined, let no one separate", Jesus concludes his answer to them.